Honda D-Type

-The Honda D-Type is the first full-fledged motorcycle manufactured by Honda.
+The Honda D-Type is the first fully-fledged motorcycle manufactured by Honda.
 The bike was also known as the Type D and Model D, and was the first of a series of models from Honda to be named Dream.
 The D-Type was produced from 1949 to 1951.

 Pre-D-Type history

 In October 1946 Soichiro Honda established Honda Gijutsu Kenkyu Sho (Honda Technical Research Laboratory).
 The company was based in Hamamatsu, Shizuoka prefecture.
 Their earliest product was a motorized bicycle, called a pon-pon in the Hamamatsu area.
 Honda's pon-pon used a WWII surplus generator engine made by Mikuni Shoko and a belt-drive to power the rear wheel.
 When the supply of surplus motors was gone Honda designed a unique two-stroke engine as a replacement.
 This engine had rotary valves, a stepped-diameter piston and a tall extension to the cylinder head that caused it to be nicknamed the 'chimney'.
 This engine was not put into production, and the engineering drawings were subsequently lost.
 One copy was recreated by Honda engineers in 1996 and put on display in the Honda Collection Hall.